-- 5.7 The final invoice for each of the annual contract periods shall be submitted by Contractor to the Finance Division, Attention: Head, Contract Accounting Section, within 60-days after the termination of the annual contract period.
-In the event that this cannot be complied with, an explanation indicating the reason, estimated reimbursement amount and expected date of submission of the final invoice shall be communicated in writing by Contractor to the Head, Contract Accounting Section with a copy to the CPM within the 60-day time frame. - 5.8 Payment to CONTRACTOR will be made in arrears on a monthly basis for services performed, provided that the CONTRACTOR is not in default under any provision of this Contract.
-COUNTY shall attempt to authorize payment within thirty (30) days following receipt of invoice, provided that all work performed during the preceding month has been reviewed, accepted, signed and dated by the CPM or designee.
-COUNTY has no obligation to pay for any work except those services expressly authorized by this Contract. - 5.9 In compliance with Internal Revenue Service (IRS) requirements, CONTRACTOR shall provide its Tax Identification Number to the Department of Children and Family Services, Contracts Administration (as set forth in Section 11.1 herein), within five (5) working days after acceptance of the Contract award.
-No payment under this Contract will be made if CONTRACTOR has no Tax Identification Number on file with DCFS Contracts Administration. - CONTRACTOR is responsible for the accuracy of invoices submitted to 5.10 COUNTY.
+- 5.6.1 CONTRACTOR shall submit no later than 60 days after the end of each contract year all past due invoices, including the final invoice for the final month of the term of this Agreement.
+If CONTRACTOR cannot meet this timeframe, CONTRACTOR must provide a written explanation to the Head of Contract Accounting Section, Finance Services Division, indicating the reason for the delayed submission, estimated reimbursement amount and expected date of submission of the final invoice.
+All such services rendered by CONTRACTOR shall be paid in accordance with Exhibit B-1, Pricing Schedule. - 5.7 In compliance with Internal Revenue Service (IRS) requirements, CONTRACTOR shall provide CONTRACTOR's Tax Identification Number.
+COUNTY shall make no payment to CONTRACTOR without the Tax Identification Number. - 5.8 CONTRACTOR is responsible for the accuracy of invoices submitted to COUNTY.
 Further, it is the responsibility of CONTRACTOR to reconcile or otherwise correct inaccuracies or inconsistencies in the invoices submitted by CONTRACTOR and to notify COUNTY of any overpayments received by CONTRACTOR.
-Overpayment received by CONTRACTOR, as determined by CPM, or designee, shall be returned to COUNTY by CONTRACTOR within thirty (30) days of receiving notification of such overpayment from the COUNTY, or may be set off at COUNTY's election against future payments due CONTRACTOR.
+Overpayment received by CONTRACTOR, as determined by Program Manager, or designee, shall be returned to COUNTY by CONTRACTOR within thirty (30) days of receiving notification of such overpayment from the COUNTY, or may be set off at COUNTY's election against future payments due CONTRACTOR.
 Notwithstanding any other provision of this Contract, CONTRACTOR shall return to COUNTY any and all payments which exceed the Maximum Contract Sum.
-Furthermore, CONTRACTOR shall return said payments within thirty (30) days of receiving notification of overpayment from the COUNTY or immediately upon discovering such overpayment, whichever date is earlier. - 5.11 CONTRACTOR shall not be paid for expenditures beyond the Maximum Contract Sum, and CONTRACTOR agrees that COUNTY has no obligation, whatsoever, to pay for any expenditures by CONTRACTOR that exceed the Maximum Contract Sum.

-- 5.12 CONTRACTOR shall notify COUNTY, in the manner set forth in Sections 5.0, Payments and Invoices, and 11.0, Notices, of this Contract, when expenditures under this Contract total seventy-five percent (75%) of the Maximum Contract Sum.
+Furthermore.
+CONTRACTOR shall return said payments within thirty (30) days of receiving notification of overpayment from the COUNTY or immediately upon discovering such overpayment, whichever date is earlier. - 5.9 CONTRACTOR shall not be paid for expenditures beyond the Maximum Contract Sum, and CONTRACTOR agrees that COUNTY has no obligation, whatsoever, to pay for any expenditures by CONTRACTOR that exceed the Maximum Contract Sum. - 5.10 CONTRACTOR shall notify COUNTY, in the manner set forth in Sections 5.0, Payment and Invoices, and 11.0, Notices, of this Contract, when expenditures under this Contract total seventy-five (75%) of the Maximum Contract Sum.
 Furthermore, CONTRACTOR shall notify COUNTY, in the manner set forth in Sections 5.0, Payments and Invoices, and 11.0, Notices, of this Contract, when this Contract is within six (6) months of expiration.
-CONTRACTOR shall send these notices to those persons and addresses which are set forth in Sections 5.0, Payments and Invoices, and 11.0, Notices. - 5.13 CONTRACTOR shall have no claim against COUNTY for payment of any money or reimbursement, of any kind whatsoever, for any service provided by CONTRACTOR after the expiration or other termination of this Contract.
-Should CONTRACTOR receive any such payment it shall immediately notify COUNTY and shall immediately repay all such funds to COUNTY.
+CONTRACTOR shall send these notices to those persons and addresses which are set forth in Sections 5.0, Payments and Invoices, and 11.0, Notices.

+5.11 CONTRACTOR shall have no claim against COUNTY for payment of any money or reimbursement, of any kind whatsoever, for any service provided by CONTRACTOR after the expiration or other termination of this Contract.
+Should CONTRACTOR receive any such payment, it shall immediately notify COUNTY and shall immediately repay all such funds to COUNTY.
 Payment by COUNTY for services rendered after expiration/termination of this Contract shall not constitute a waiver of COUNTY's right to recover such payment from CONTRACTOR.
 This provision shall survive the expiration or other termination of this Contract.